bbraithwaite/sf-movies-web/README.md

-# sf-movies-web
+# San Francisco Movies Web App.

-San Francisco Movies Web App.
+An iteration of the App using Backbone.
+Ths is work-in-progress.